 Students are considered on time if they are in the classroom by the time the bell begins to ring.

 TARDY-TO-SCHOOL / PER SEMESTER: Tardiness is not acceptable because it disrupts class, reflects a negative attitude toward the class, creates disruptive problems in the corridors, and develops a habit, which could make future employment difficult.
-Students will be considered tardy to school if they have not moved beyond the main foyer when the bell rings to begin school.
+Students will be considered tardy to school if they are not in their assigned classroom by the time the bell begins to ring to start the day.

 3 unexcused tardies